pull

 - Two pulls at once; / His lady banished, and a limb lopped off.

-- (colloquial) The act of drinking; a mouthful or swig of a drink.
+- (countable, colloquial) A drink, especially of an alcoholic beverage; a mouthful or swig of a drink.

-- (cricket) A kind of stroke by which a leg ball is sent to the off side, or an off ball to the side.
+- (cricket) A type of stroke by which a leg ball is sent to the off side, or an off ball to the on side; a pull shot.

 - The pull is not a legitimate stroke, but bad cricket.